Define Data with Fields

 TextField

-TextField first select an HTML element by CSS Selector or XPath Selector, then get the text value of the selected element.
+TextField first select an HTML element by CSS Selector or XPath Selector,

 Parameters

-• css_select: str, alternative, match HTML element(s) with CSS Selector
+- css_select:- str, alternative, match HTML element(s) with CSS Selector

-• xpath_select: str, alternative, match HTML element(s) with XPath Selector
+- xpath_select:- str, alternative, match HTML element(s) with XPath Selector

-• default: str, recommended, the default value if nothing matched in HTML element
+- default:- str, recommended, the default value if nothing matched in HTML element

-• many: bool, optional, extract a list if True
+- many:- bool, optional, extract a list if True

 Example